Poison ivy rash: What's to know

 - crusting skin

-The rash is not contagious and it does not spread to other areas of the body.
-If it appears to be spreading, this is because of a delayed reaction or further contact with objects that remain contaminated.
+The rash is not contagious, and it does not spread to other areas of the body.
+If it appears to be spreading, this will be due to a delayed reaction or further contact with objects that remain contaminated.

 It can take several weeks for the rash to heal.